LeaYeh/42_minishell_tester/README.md

 # Troubleshooting

-## All my STDOUT/STDERR tests fail
+## All the STDOUT/STDERR tests fail

 This is probably because you print something which bash does not print, at least not in non-interactive mode.<br>
 What is non-interactive mode?<br>